sFlow

 Parameters

-- This command configures the switch to send sFlow counter data
+This command configures the switch to send sFlow counter data every 10 seconds.

 sflow run

 The sflow run command globally enables sFlow on the switch.
-The default sFlow global setting is disabled. sFlow cannot be enabled on individual interfaces when it is globally disabled.
+EOS disables the sFlow global setting by default.
+You cannot enable sFlow on individual interfaces when disabling sFlow globally.

-The sflow enable interface configuration command controls sFlow operation on individual Ethernet and port channel interfaces when sFlow is globally enabled.
-When sFlow is enabled globally, sFlow is also enabled on all interfaces by default.
+The sflow enable interface configuration command controls sFlow operation on individual Ethernet and Port Channel interfaces when enabling sFlow globally.
+When enabled globally, it enables sFlow on all interfaces by default.

 The no sflow run and default sflow run commands globally disable sFlow on the switch.